Adreambottle/NLP_Yanan/README.md

 * `BertStructure`

   * **Transformers_Bert.md**
-  	The working mechanism for huggingface transformers and bert.
+  	The working mechanism for hugging face transformers and bert.

   * **Simple_Transformer.md**
-  	How does the simple transformer works?
-And the down stream task like NER, Translation, Generation, Representation
+  	How does the simple transformer work?
+And the downstream task like NER, Translation, Generation, Representation

   * **DNN2GP.md**
   	Change Deep Neural Network to Gaussian Process to realize the linear simulation.